hustf/BitmapMaps.jl/README.md

 If an intermediate file is deleted, the corresponding step is triggered to rerun.
 Steps include:

-1) Make a grid for individual printed pages.
-Each page is associated with an utm coordinate bounding box.
+1) Define a `BmPartition` based on `home/BitmapMaps.ini`.
+Keywords overrule file values.
+Repl feedback for a 'preview'.
 2) Establish folder hierarcy for storing intermediate data.
 3) Make requests for public data at høydedata.no (requires email).
 Download and unzip to appropriate folders.
 4) Sample and serialize elevation data.